loco-2003/Mobile-Phone-Detector/README.md

 # Mobile Phone Detector

 This repository presents the implementation of a simple RF signal-based mobile phone detector.
 The circuit utilizes an LM358 operational amplifier, capacitors, and a BC548 transistor to detect the presence of active mobile phones by sensing electromagnetic signals generated during calls, SMS, or data transmission.
-This project was completed as part of the ECT301 – Linear Integrated Circuits course.

 ---